kubernetes-sigs/gateway-api/site-src/index.md

 The Gateway API is a [SIG-Network](https://github.com/kubernetes/community/tree/master/sig-network) project being built to improve and standardize service networking in Kubernetes.
-Current and in-progress implementations include Contour, Google Kubernetes Engine (GKE), Istio, Kong, and Traefik.
+Current and in-progress implementations include Contour, Emissary-Ingress (Abassador API Gateway), Google Kubernetes Engine (GKE), Istio, Kong, and Traefik.
 Check out the [implementations reference](references/implementations.md) to see the latest projects & products that support Gateway.
 If you are interested in contributing to or building an implementation using the Gateway API then don’t hesitate to [get involved!](/contributing/community)